01 of 12

 Applying the Crumb Coat

 If you're filling your cake, you need to do this before applying the crumb coat.
 To start, spoon a dollop of frosting onto the bottom of the cake board to act as glue.
-Place the bottom layer down on top of the cake board and pipe a buttercream dam around the perimeter of the top of cake.
+Place the bottom layer down on top of the cake board and pipe a buttercream dam around the perimeter of the top layer.
 This will help to keep the filling from leaking out.

-Otherwise, simply apply a layer of buttercream to the bottom layer, spread it around, then place the top layer on top.
+If you're not filling your cake, simply apply a layer of buttercream to the bottom layer, spread it around, then place the top layer on top.
 Remember to position it with the bottom of the cake facing up for that flat edge.

 08 of 12